PowerNukkit/Java2Nukkit-World-Converter/MISSING_FEATURES.md

 so collecting it will give nothing.
 * **Open maps**: They are not supported by Nukkit so no map content will be migrated
 * **Biomes**: Biomes related to the end and oceans from aquatic update aren't supported and will be replaced by similar biomes.
+* **generatorOptions**: Is only supported by FLAT worlds without the structures and custom options sections.
+The blocks and biomes will be converted properly.